One-Day Picnic Spots Near Mumbai

 6. Harnai-Anjarle:

-Harnai-Anjarle is a beautiful one-day picnic spot near Mumbai.
+Harnai-Anjarle is a beautiful monsoon picnic spot near Mumbai.
 The drive to this place is mesmerizing as it offers sparkling views of the Sahyadri mountain range, particularly during the monsoon season.
 Harnai-Anjarle is blessed with ample natural beauty and tranquility, making it an ideal getaway from the hustle and bustle of city life.

 Distance from Mumbai: 4 hours and 40 minutes (142 km) via NH 17